amten/NeuralNetwork/README.md

 This package was made mainly to be used from the Weka UI, but it can be used in your own java code as well.

 Go to https://github.com/amten/NeuralNetwork/releases/latest to find the latest release.
-Download the files NeuralNetwork.zip and unzip.
+Download the file NeuralNetwork.zip and unzip.

 Include the files NeuralNetwork.jar, lib/mtj-1.0-snapshot.jar, lib/opencsv-2.3.jar in your classpath.